Rev. Hermann Wilhelm Fiegenbaum

 This is a photo of the extended family of the Hermann Wilhelm and Sophia (Gusewelle) Fiegenbaum.
 It is believed that everyone had gathered at the home of Dr. Edward William Fiegenbaum, 304 Main Street, Edwardsville, Madison County, Illinois.

 Exactly when the picture was taken requires better science than I have available to me.
 I am forced to fall back on assumptions and guesses.
-It would be easy to conclude that everyone had gathered together to celebrate the 50th wedding anniversary of Wilhelm and Sophia, a notable event for the family.
+It would be easy to conclude that everyone had gathered together to celebrate the 50th wedding anniversary of Wilhelm and Sophia in 1899, a notable event for the family.
 However, if my attempts to identify who is who in this photo are remotely accurate, it would appear that there are too many infants present for this particular family gathering to have taken place in the autumn of 1899.
 I am leaning towards the conclusion that the image was made between April 1894 and April 1895.
 Read on and see if you agree.

 Wilhelm and Sophia